Discrete Op Amps, and why they are superior to ICs.

 Three hypothetical amplifiers are presented, with unity gain bandwidths of 1, 10, and 100MHZ.
 This plot shows the maximum theoretical gain that any of them can have at any frequency.
 Keep in mind, this plot is for a MAXIMUM possible loop gain.
 A given device may well have less gain in the low frequency (10 – 100Hz) region where loop gain typically tops out.

 The point here is to illustrate how unity gain bandwidth sets an inherent cap on how much gain is possible given a single pole compensation scheme.
 For example it is impossible to find a 10MHz single pole compensated op amp with 80dB of gain at 10KHz.
 The nature of the compensation scheme would limit said amplifier to around 60dB of loop gain at that frequency.
-Keep in mind too that when an op amp datasheet specifies a loop gain, they are specifying a MAXIMUM which usually occurs at ~100HZ or less, and it’s usually specified at DC.
+Keep in mind too, that when an op amp datasheet specifies the loop gain, they are specifying a MAXIMUM, which usually occurs at ~100HZ or less, and it’s usually specified at DC.
 The fact that the gain drops at 6dB per octave is assumed to be known by the reader, and often goes unmentioned by the author of the device datasheet.
-The point is that a 10MHz op amp with a specified gain of 100dB in the datasheet, will still only have 80dB of gain at 1KHZ, 60dB at 10KHz, and so on, whether the datasheet spells this out or not.
+The point is that a 10MHz op amp with a specified gain of 100dB in the datasheet will still only have 80dB of gain at 1KHZ, 60dB at 10KHz, and so on, whether the datasheet spells this out or not.

 Its not the bandwidth you seek: So why don’t we just select the highest bandwidth device possible knowing that we are also maximizing loop gain in the audio band at the same time?
 Well, because high bandwidth devices are finicky creatures.
 By causal inspection, it would stand to reason that we don’t need a 100MHz op amp to amplify audio signals in the 10’s or even 100’s of KHz region.
 And that is true, we don’t.
 Granted it’s nice to pick up the loop gain that is inseparably linked to the bandwidth, but the high bandwidth itself isn’t needed, and in fact becomes problematic the higher it gets.